 I love to get a raspberry macaroon and people watch at the Jolly Holiday, there are almost ALWAYS tables available there or at the plaza inn, and it’s a great spot!
 Pick a place with great food!

-I have Plantar Fasciitis and it really helps to stretch out my calves to maintain happy feet.
 I often stretch while I am in line, and I don’t care what other people think, because I get so miserable if I don’t.

 Use Drugs